 A net is only good if you know how to use it.

-In order to do achieve visible results, we must come ready with questions to focus our ears.
-So here’s a few to get you started.
+In order to achieve visible results, we must come ready with questions to focus our ears.
+So here are a few ideas to start mastering your language accent.

 How fast or slow do native speakers speak?
 Where do they pause?